 Want to read more about Amsterdam or the Netherlands?
 These are the books that I have found the most insightful as a tourist and as a resident that I've actually read.
 Amsterdam's history is absolutely fascinating and I strongly recommend reading about its rich history as it will make you appreciate this city more.
 I always LOVE reading novels about a country before I visit and Amsterdam has so many great books written about it.
-Note: These are affiliate links, so if you found this website useful, please support it!

 I have used the Lonely Planet Guide for the Netherlands since I arrived here and it's full of useful advice for food/accommodations/attractions advice.
 Amsterdam: A History of the World's Most Liberal City is nonfiction about Amsterdam's history.
 Of course, Anne Frank's Diary is a must read if you intend on visiting the Anne Frank House.

 For Fiction, I recommend The Miniaturist, a historical fiction novel takes place in the Golden Age of Amsterdam.
 The Dinner is by famous Dutch author Herman Kochs.
 (It is sharp, biting, typical of Dutch humor, and dark!).

 People who have visited Amsterdam, anything you wish anyone had told you?
 Fellow residents, anything I missed?